Walking Meditation: The Ayurvedic Moving Practice

 Kapha Walking Meditation: Brisk and Energising

-Kapha types need walking meditation to include enough vigour to prevent drowsiness while maintaining the meditative quality of focused awareness.
+Kapha types need walking meditation to have enough vigour to prevent drowsiness while keeping the meditative quality of focused awareness.

 Focus: The energy and movement in your body.
 Feel the swing of your arms, the engagement of your core, the rhythm of your breathing.
 Focus on the quality of aliveness and vitality in your body.